What’s on offer: Wines from Darling to Hermanus, all at Judd’s Local

 HOW TO SURVIVE LOADSHEDDING

-Know what to expect and understand the facts.
-Loadshedding is scheduled power cuts, done in stages 1 to 4, with the last stage being the most severe.
+First, know what to expect and understand the facts.
+Loadshedding is scheduled power-cuts, done in stages 1 to 8, with the last stage being the most severe.

 Before power cuts take place, Eskom will send out loadshedding timetables to the country’s metros and municipalities.
 The City of Cape Town then updates these on its website and begins power cuts as per Eskom’s given schedules.
-The City has prepared this guide to understanding the loadshedding schedule and timetable.
+For more info check the City of Cape Town's loadshedding schedule and timetable.

 LOADSHEDDING STAGES EXPLAINED